17 Jan LEEP Treatment – Cervical Dysplasia & Venereal Warts

 How is LEEP used to treat cervical dysplasia & Venereal warts?

-Loop Electrosurgical Excision Procedure (LEEP) is a procedure in which tissue containing the abnormal cells are removed.
+Loop Electrosurgical Excision Procedure (LEEP treatment) is a procedure in which tissue containing the abnormal cells are removed.
 It can be used as both a diagnostic tool and treatment for a number of diseases.
 The removed tissue is examined for cancer afterward.
 During this procedure a small wire loop is used to cut out the abnormal tissues containing cells, the cervix is then cauterized to stop bleeding.

 This procedure is often used to treat cervical dysplasia.
 Moreover, it can also be used to remove genital warts by separating warts from the skin.
 After this procedure, it usually takes anywhere from 4 – 6 weeks to heal.